 To view your preliminary offer letter, log in to your SIS account.
 From the dashboard, click "Financials" in the left menu, then "Finance Center".
 Next choose "View Financial Aid".
-On the next page, choose "2021" for the academic year.
+On the next page, choose "2023" for the academic year.
 On the resulting page, you will see the preliminary offer listed both as a full-year offer as well as broken down by semester.
 There is also an "Award Letter" link to produce a printable pdf version of your offer.
 Please print a copy of your offer letter at this time for your records.
-Offer letters are only available online in the SIS--you will not receive a paper offer letter.
-As long as your offer is listed as preliminary, you will not have the ability to accept or decline loans or federal work-study offers in your SIS.
+Offer letters are only available online in SIS, you will not receive a paper offer letter.
+As long as your offer is listed as preliminary, you will not have the ability to accept or decline loans or federal work-study offers.

 Your preliminary offer may contain a variety of types of aid, including both federal and University offers.
-Please click the "Types of Aid" link on the left for information about each type of aid.
+Please see the "Types of Aid" links on the left for information about each type of aid.

 An important note for undergraduate transfer students: until your transferred credits are evaluated by your school of enrollment (usually before the start of the first term of enrollment), you are offered loans at the level of a first-year student.
 Once your credits have been evaluated and your academic level has been confirmed, your loans will be adjusted accordingly.
 For students with need-based loans, the total loan amount will not change, but the types of loans will.

 For more information about official offers, which will be produced in June or later, navigate to the Current Undergraduate Students section.